tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/产品动态_intl_en.md

 </thead>
 <tbody><tr>
 <td>Database backup page is available</td>
 <td>We have released the TencentDB for MySQL database backup page.
 It is divided into two sections: overview and backup list.
 Backup trends and statistics can be viewed in the overview tab.
-Backup data details and log backups can be found in the backup list.</td>
+Details of data backups and log backups can be found in the backup list.</td>
 <td>2019-09</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/236/33131" target="_blank">Viewing Backup Capacity</a></td>
 </tr>